elastic/kibana/packages/kbn-migrations/README.md

 - transform - takes an old document (e.g. from `myplugin-1.0`) and transforms it into a new new shape (e.g. for `myplugin-2.0`)

-### Migrating an index
+### Determining if migration is needed

-When an index is migrated, the first thing the migration engine does is check to see if the index has a special document with id `migration:migration-state`.
-This is referred to as the index's `migrationState`, and it contains metadata that is used to determine what migrations / mappings have already been applied to an index.
+In each index that the migration system controls, it stores a document with id `migration:migration-state`.
+This document is referred to as the index's `migrationState`, and it contains metadata that is used to determine what migrations / mappings have already been applied to an index.
 It has several properties:

 - `status` - is the index migrating or migrated
 - `previousIndex` - the name of the previous index (if any), which can be used to rollback or trace the history of migrations